vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```bash
     tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.3.0
     ```
-   The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
+   The image bundle in the form of TAR files, along with the `publish-images-fromtar.yaml` file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

-1. Download the Tanzu CLI plugins
+1. Download the Tanzu CLI plug-ins

-    Download the plugin-inventory image along with all selected plugin images as a tar.gz file on the local disk of a machine which has internet access using the tanzu plugin download-bundle command.
+    Download the plugin-inventory image along with all selected plug-in images as a tar.gz file on the local disk of a machine which has internet access using the Tanzu plug-in download-bundle command.
     ```
     tanzu plugin download-bundle --group vmware-tkg/default:v2.3.0 --to-tar plugin_bundle_tkg_latest.tar.gz
     ```